Frequently Asked Questions

 Resolution: Measuring the fineness or detail of an image.
 The higher the resolution, the finer the details.

 Digital Printing: Although this is a broad title, it typically refers to micro-sized droplets of inks or dyes that are placed directly onto the surface of the substrate via an ink jet print head.
-The substrate used and the amount of the droplets applied are directly determined but the date contained in the original image file and therefore translate into color quality of the print.
+The substrate used and the amount of the droplets applied are directly determined but the date contained in the original image file and therefore translate into colour quality of the print.